willashley23/Interview-Stuff/javascript.md

 * Set the EXPIRES header for purely static pages, set the date far in the future, so that when an asset is downloaded once, it is cached by the browser and never requested again.
 In **apache it’s ExpiresActive ON**
 * Serve Gzipped content.

+Is S3 really a CDN?
+What are some common problems ppl run into with CDNs.
+What should you CDN?
+Big images, small images?
+Should you CDN your .html files?

+## Webpack, bundling, and tree shaking
+Webpack:  a module bundler.
+Create a single bundle.js.
+Make only one `script` tag request in the html.
+But this doesnt work for big apps.
+Solution?

+### Tree shaking
+What is it?
+How does webpack help?

 ##Web APIs you have used
 (window.history.push)